leeper/UNF/README.md

 ## The UNF Algorithm ##

 The UNF algorithm is described in general terms [here](http://thedata.org/book/universal-numerical-fingerprint) along with more specific (but incomplete) descriptions of the [Version 3/4](http://thedata.org/book/unf-version-3-0), [Version 5](http://thedata.org/book/unf-version-5-0) and [Version 6](http://thedata.org/book/unf-version-6) algorithms.

-I describe the algorithm below, noting points of ambiguity and inconsistency and how they are implemented in this package.
+I describe the algorithm below, noting potential problem areas and describing how particular details are implemented in this package.

 ### Numerics ###